MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-concepts-partitioning.md

    ms.author="bscholl"/>

 # How to partition Service Fabric reliable services
-In this article we will cover the basic concepts of Service Fabric service partitions, partition planning and how to build reliable services using partitions.
+This article provides an introduction to the basic concepts of Service Fabric service partitions.

 ## What is partitioning
 Partitioning is not unique to Service Fabric, in fact it is a core pattern of building scalable services.
 In a broader sense we can think about partitioning as a concept of dividing state (data) into smaller accessible units to improve performance.
 A well known form of partitioning is [data partitioning]( https://en.wikipedia.org/wiki/Partition_(database)) also known as sharding.